pnumerus/kordbooks-erp/README.md

 The goal is to reuse ERPNext’s accounting engine while delivering a simpler Kordbooks-specific user experience, workflows, branding, and UK-focused bookkeeping features.

+Client portal is the SPA for clients which will have basic functionality for clients.

 ## Purpose

 This app is intended for UK small limited companies managed by an accountancy practice, including sectors such as: